raghavanvishnu/Assignment_Main_branch_Dissertation_Capstone/README.md

 This file gives the details regarding the work done in a nutshell.

-PoweorBI workbook: this is the powerbI workbook created expalining the dataset and findings- This is separately submitted with the remaining file in the submission- too large for github
+PoweorBI workbook: this is the powerbI workbook created expalining the dataset and findings- Url for the same is here : https://drive.google.com/file/d/17I4JvBhYs2BSi9sJeQwZIjd1ul_oMuxa/view?usp=drive_link

 PowerBI_Slides_Capstone: https://github.com/raghavanvishnu/Assignment_Main_branch_Dissertation_Capstone/blob/main/PowerBI_Slides_Capstone.pptx